COMPARISONS

 Release-centric structure with versioned releases stored within Product-Component model with full release history, audit trail, and provenance details for each artifact.

-Highly configurable auto-integration engine aggregating findings from multiple sources and from comopnents into products
+Highly configurable auto-integration engine aggregating findings from multiple sources and from components into products

 Own finding audit engine with various scopes (organization-wide, product-level, feature set-level, component-level, branch-level, release-level).
 Supports all findings, including those from Dependency-Track and other sources.